-The ptnonipm and pt_oilgas sector emissions were provided to SMOKE as annual emissions.
-For sources in the ptegu sector that could be matched to 2012 CEMS data, hourly CEMS NO_X and SO2 emissions for 2012 from EPA's Acid Rain Program were used rather than NEI emissions.
-For all other pollutants (e.g., VOC, PM{2.5}, HCl), annual emissions were used as-is from the NEI, but were allocated to hourly values using heat input from the CEMS data.
-For the unmatched units in the ptegu and ptegu_pk sectors, annual emissions were allocated to daily values using IPM region- and pollutant-specific profiles, and similarly, region- and pollutant-specific diurnal profiles were applied to create hourly emissions.
+The ptnonipm and pt\oilgas sector emissions were provided to SMOKE as annual emissions.
+For sources in the ptegu sector that could be matched to 2013 CEMS data, hourly CEMS NOX and SO2 emissions for 2013 from EPA's Acid Rain Program were used rather than NEI emissions.
+For all other pollutants (e.g., VOC, PM2.5, HCl), annual emissions were used as-is from the NEI, but were allocated to hourly values using heat input from the CEMS data.
+For the unmatched units in the ptegu sector, annual emissions were allocated to daily values using IPM region- and pollutant-specific profiles, and similarly, region- and pollutant-specific diurnal profiles were applied to create hourly emissions.